SciML/ModelingToolkitStandardLibrary.jl/docs/src/connectors/connections.md

 ### Translational Connector using *Position* Across Variable

-Now, if we choose *position* for the across variable, a similar relationship can be established, but the patern must be broken.
+Now, if we choose *position* for the across variable, a similar relationship can be established, but the pattern must be broken.

   - Energy Dissipation: